9Breaker/How-To-Publish-A-Poster-For-Student-Activities/README.md

 ## Things to look out for

 ## Credits
-9Breaker for edits\n
+- 9Breaker for edits
-OpenSUTD for pioneering\n
+- OpenSUTD for pioneering
-SOAR for spearheading
+- SOAR for spearheading